Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 CPTO & Co-Founder

-Waste management in retail encompasses the technical, operational and documentary processes required to ensure proper collection, transport, treatment and traceability of the waste generated in stores, warehouses and logistics centres.
+Waste management in retail is the set of operational and documentary processes that ensure correct collection, transport, treatment and traceability of the waste generated in stores, warehouses and logistics centres.

 Types of waste in retail